OBJECTIONS BY SETTLEMENT CLASS MEMBERS Sample Clauses

 OBJECTIONS BY SETTLEMENT CLASS MEMBERS.
 1. After the Settlement Class has been determined and certified, Settlement Class Members can make Objections to the Settlement before the close of the Claims Period.

 OBJECTIONS BY SETTLEMENT CLASS MEMBERS.
-1. Any Settlement Class Member who wishes to be heard orally at the Final Approval Hearing, or who wishes for any objection to be considered, must file a written notice of objection by the Objection Date.
-Such objection shall state the name, address and telephone number of the person and provide proof of that the person is a Settlement Class Member, as well as a detailed statement of each objection asserted, including the grounds for objection and reasons for appearing and being heard, together with any documents such person wishes to be considered in support of the objection.
+1. Any Settlement Class Member who wishes to be heard orally at the Final Approval Hearing, or who wishes for any Objection to be considered, must file a written notice of Objection by the Objection Date.
+Any Objection must be postmarked not later than the Objection Date.
+Such Objection shall state the name, address and telephone number of the person, as well as a detailed statement of each Objection asserted, including the grounds for Objection and reasons for appearing and being heard, together with any documents such person wishes to be considered in support of the Objection.

 OBJECTIONS BY SETTLEMENT CLASS MEMBERS.
 28. Any Settlement Class Member may submit a written objection to the Settlement, the Service Awards, and/or the Fee Award.
 The Settlement Class Member must mail their written objection(s) to the Clerk of Court with a postmark no later than the Objection/Exclusion Deadline, provided that (1) if there is no legible post mark, the objection must be received by the Clerk of Court within fourteen (14) days of the Objection/Exclusion Deadline and (2) if the Settlement Class Member is represented by counsel, such counsel may submit the written objection via the Court’s electronic case filing system no later than the Objection/Exclusion Deadline.
 Copies must also be sent at the same time via mail, hand, or overnight delivery service to Class Counsel and RPI’s Counsel at the addresses set forth below in Paragraph 61.